mauno-j-ronkko/sharkC64/docs/language/expressions/variables.md

      corner : byte at $400 := zero + $01
 ```

 Each variable must have a unique name.
-In sharkC64, all the names are case-sensitive.
+In the sharkC64 language, all the names are case-sensitive.
 The type of the variable must also be given, unless the type of the variable
 can be inferred from its initial value.
 For instance, above, the type of the
 variable `zero` is `byte` as that is the type of the initial value `$00`.